Topologically Protected Strong-Interaction of Photonics with Free Electron

-More intriguingly, if re-exciting the corner state with another delayed $\omega$ pulse, the coupling strength can be enhanced again.
-As shown in Fig. 4(a), the calculated EELS spectrum with the re-exciting pulse of $\omega$ at the time delay of 400 fs.
+More intriguingly, if reexciting the corner state with another delayed $\omega$ pulse, the coupling strength can be enhanced again.
+As shown in Fig. 4(a), the calculated EELS spectrum with the reexciting pulse of $\omega$ at the time delay of 400 fs.
 One observes that the electron spectrum can be broadened twice by the second pump pulse.
 This would allow for enhancing the interaction at will.
 The spatial and time delay scans of $|g|$ are illustrated in Fig. 4(b).
 It's evident that the interaction is enhanced while the spatial distribution of $|g|$ remains unchanged, thus proving that the boost of $|g|$ benefits from the large quality factor and long lifetime of the corner state.
-Together with the freedom of the initial bandwidth and the degree of asymmetry, the wavefunction of the free electron can be shaped freely in strong-coupling regime.
+Therefore, the topological corner state can also be used as the platform of the interaction of continuous wave laser with continuous wave electron beam \cite{nabbenAttosecondElectronMicroscopy2023c,tsarevFreeelectronQubitsMaximumcontrast2021}.
+Together with the freedom of the initial bandwidth and the degree of asymmetry, the wave function of the free electron can be shaped freely in the strong-coupling regime.
+Finally, one notes that, although existing works related to microresonators demonstrated higher $Q$ values than the corner state, the corner state possesses unique features, e.g., the corner state has a smaller volume of mode and topological protection.
+It ensures enhancement of the localized field, which is a key factor to realize strong interaction without phase matching as \cite{kfirControllingFreeElectrons2020, henkeIntegratedPhotonicsEnables2021} did.
+Topological protection guarantees that the cavity can be exposed to the pump laser for a long time without being overly sensitive to laser-induced damage.